TheWebFoundation/open-data-barometer-2nd-edition/report/summary/the_barometer.md

 * **Secondary data** selected to complement our expert survey data.
 This is used in the readiness section of the Barometer, and is taken from the World Economic Forum, United Nations e-Government Survey, and Freedom House.
 The data is normalised using z-scores prior to inclusion in the Barometer.

 The list of countries included in the 2014 Barometer is based upon [the Web Index](http://www.thewebindex.org) sample, which was designed to represent a broad range of different regions, political systems and levels of development.

+You can read more about the detailed research process in the [methodology section](/report/about/method.html).

   </div>
 </div>